 There will be a cumulative assessment period scheduled at the end of each course.
-Teachers may choose to offer an end-of-course cumulative examination, project or performance assessment at their discretion.
+Examinations are not the most appropriate assessment for every course area.
+As such, Teachers may choose to offer an end-of-course cumulative examination, project or performance assessment at their discretion in consultation with their Department Head and Director of Academics.
 All forms of assessment will be relative to the course outcomes.
 The criteria for each assessment will be clearly communicated to students in advance.
 All students are expected to complete cumulative assessment requirements to demonstrate their knowledge and understanding of course outcomes.
 Cumulative assessment and examination exemptions can only be made by the Director of Academics in consultation with the subject area teacher.